 Skip to main content

 Triggers define when your agents run.
-An agent can have one or multiple triggers, allowing you to run the same logic on different events—like reviewing PRs when they’re opened and auditing documentation on a daily schedule.
-This guide covers all trigger types, configuration options, and strategies for effective agent scheduling.
+An agent can have one or multiple triggers, allowing you to run the same logic on different events—like reviewing PRs when they’re opened and auditing documentation on a weekly schedule.
+Agent Diagram

 You can combine multiple triggers on a single agent.
-For example, run code reviews on every PR and perform weekly audits via schedule.
+For example, run documentation updates on every PR and perform weekly audits via schedule.

 Pull Request Triggers